daattali/beautiful-jekyll/registration.md

 ## Information on Registration tiers and con swag will be announced soon\!

 Don't fret\!
 There will be some awesome swag coming out with your registration this year.
-Due to the convention being held Virtually this year we will be offering different tiers for special events and panels this year.
+Due to the convention being held virtually this year we will be offering a tiered membership for some convention swag.&nbsp;

+Note that you won't need a registration this year to attend.&nbsp;

+More details about swag are to be announced at a later date so keep an eye out on our page for updates.

-### Fursquared thanks you for your patience.&nbsp;
+### Fur Squared thanks you for your patience.&nbsp;